bitraker/SteelSeriesScreenSync/README.md

 ## Known issues
 1. Compiled code is relatively large.
 Perhaps the size of it can be reduced.
-2. ~~At times the SteelSeries API seems to get confused, when opening/closing this app too fast.
-You can tell by the lighting effects not being applied when the app opens.
-The solution is to wait for ~10 seconds after closing the app, until the colors return to normal SteelSeries GameSense operation and open the app again.
-Sometimes it seems that the app loses connection to SteelSeries GameSense and it reverts to standard behavior.
-Solution is to reopen the app.
-I'm investigating and monitoring this, to see if the API gives an indication of this, so I can built in countermeasures, where the app re-registers itself, in case it loses connection.~~
-5. 3 is now identified and due to SteelSeries built-in DDoS protection.
-It seems too strict at times.
+2. Sometimes the app triggers the SteelSeries built-in DDoS protection.
+Even though the app is not that rough on steelseries.
+However I'm looking into adjusting some timers, to see if this will mitigate.
+Also, I have received no reports of this issue, so maybe it's a local problem for me.
 Unfortunately SteelSeries does not document, what makes it trigger other than "too many events".
+You can find it in the application.log if it happens.

 ## Release notes
 ### v0.2